JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab1-CreateModelDrivenPowerApp.md

 7. Feel free to create additional test records in the **Purchase Order**, **Account**, and **Contact** tables as needed.
 When you are finished, close the browser tab.

-## Exercise 5: Integrate with the ERP API
+## Exercise 5: Setup Custom Connector for the EPI API

 In this exercise, we will integrate our app with the ERP API to enable the creation and retrieval of purchase orders.
 This will be done by creating a custom connector that connects to the ERP API via a [Swagger definition](https://swagger.io/solutions/api-documentation/), which describes the two core operations of the API: